What To Look For In a Premedical/Predental Program

 x) Except for intro bio and chem courses (lecture size about 150), most science courses will be small (30 to 40 students), as are freshmen English and all math courses.

 NMU is one of the least expensive universities in the state.
-Remember that you will also be provided with a laptop at NMU, included in the cost of tuition but still resulting in lower tuition plus fees than nearly every other public school in Michigan.
-The laptop program is a requirement, but bringing another computer to campus is useful in that it can be permanently set up in your room.
+Remember that you will also be provided with a mobile device at NMU, included in the cost of tuition but still resulting in lower tuition plus fees than nearly every other public school in Michigan.
+The mobile device program is a requirement, but bringing another computer to campus is useful in that it can be permanently set up in your room.

 NMU has excellent programs, faculty, students and, top-of-the line science facilities.

 If any other premedical program in the U.S. can offer all of the above at $16000.00 per year (in-state tuition plus room and board), then it’s pretty darn good.
 Remember though, all of the above helps students get through the process, but is not a guarantee for admission into medical school.
 You must maintain a 3.5 science GPA and get MCAT scores of 10.0 to be competitive.
 Dental schools look for GPA >3.3 with 18's on the DAT.
 It is your responsibility to do well in your classes, but we can help you with the details that will allow you to focus on the all-important course work, preceptorships and volunteerism.

 If you want to discuss the program in more detail, or have any questions, please don’t hesitate to call for an appointment.
 Dr. David Lucas (906-227-2191 or email@example.com).